Rokutann/npy.el/README.md

 ## Installation

-Ensure you have two pacakges, `f` and `s`, installed in your Emacs prior to the nPipenv installation.
-You can install them from `MELPA` or Github.
+Ensure you have two elisp pacakges, `f` and `s`, installed in your Emacs prior to the nPipenv installation.
+You can get them from `MELPA` or `Github`.

 Place `npipenv.el` on a directory in your `load-path', and add this to your Emacs config: